Green-Software-Foundation/if/CONTRIBUTING.md

 ## Contribution Guidelines <!-- omit from toc -->

-> **HACKATHON PARTICIPANTS**: please note that these contribution guidelines are intended for community contributions to IF, and NOT hackathon submissions.
-If you are building plugins, tooling or other add-ons to IF, please maintain them in your own repositories and submit links to the hackathon judges.**

 First off, thanks for taking the time to contribute! 🎉

 The following document is a rule set of guidelines for contributing.